 Want to learn about the JOBS ACT and How Startups Can Raise Capital?

-Here are the JOBS ACT Rules according to FINRA:
+Here are the JOBS ACT Rules (You need to know):

 "Title III of the JOBS Act established crowdfunding provisions that allow early-stage businesses to offer and sell securities.
 The SEC subsequently adopted crowdfunding to implement the crowdfunding provisions of the JOBS Act.
 The role of the Financial Industry Regulatory Authority (FINRA) is to oversee the registration of crowdfunding portals and to ensure that they comply with the federal securities laws and FINRA Rules.
 Broker-dealers and funding portals with the SEC and are FINRA members are permitted to offer and sell securities on behalf of issuers to the investing public using crowdfunding.

 Investors are subject to investment limits that we describe below.
 Investors should be aware that crowdfunding investments carry significant risk: you can lose some or all of your investment."

 According to the JOBS Act, who can invest in startups?

 Like stocks and bonds, anyone can invest in crowdfunding offerings.
 But because of the risks involved, you are limited in how much you can invest during any 12-month period in these kinds of securities.
 The inflation-adjusted investment limits depend on your net worth and annual income:

 If either your annual income or your net worth is less than $107,000, then during any 12-month period, you can invest up to the greater of either $2,200 or five percent of the lesser of your annual income or net worth.

 If both your annual income and your net worth are equal to or more than $107,000 then, during any 12-month period, you can invest up to 10 percent of your annual income or net worth, whichever is less, but not to exceed $107,000.